crow-004/musical-chairs-contracts/README.md

 For automated verification on platforms like Sourcify, use the `metadata.json` file provided for each version where available.

+**A Note on SPDX License Identifiers:** To ensure a perfect bytecode match for verification, the source files are provided exactly as they were at deployment, which may include an `UNLICENSED` identifier in the comments.
+However, all code in this repository is officially released to the public under the terms of the **MIT License** (see the `LICENSE` file).

 *   **V1 & NFT Contract:** The source code and metadata in this repository are the exact versions that were deployed.
 They will compile to matching bytecode and can be fully verified.

 *   **V2 Contract:** The source code provided is the exact version deployed.
 We are in the process of locating the corresponding `metadata.json` for easy verification.